openflighthpc/flight-inventory/README.md

 hashes with the given key-value pair regarless of it's depth in the hash.
 Additionally some fields are different based on qualities of the node.
 These must be specified via the command line and these fields are referenced through the `mapping` obejct.
-At the moment this is just if the commands were run in a vm.
+At the moment this is just if the commands were/were not run in a vm.
 See the example template for these methods in practice.